redpanda-data/connect/docs/sync_responses.md

 Synchronous Responses
 =====================

-In a regular Benthos stream pipeline messages flow in one direction and acknowledgements flow in the other:
+In a regular Benthos pipeline messages will flow in one direction and acknowledgements flow in the other:

 ```text